If your question has not been asked, please contact us.

 3. Is the fence treated?

-Yes the fence posts are treated for in ground contact and the rails are treated for above ground protection.
+Yes the fence posts are treated for in ground contact H4 and the rails are treated H3.2 for above ground protection.

 4. Do the rails shrink after installation?
 Is there any chance this will lead to rails dropping out?

-Absolutely 100% NO, we send out our rails dry and due to the way we slowly and carefully dry our premium rails, they shrink approx. 1mm over 1800mm (.0005%) so shrinkage is so minor so as to not figure in any concerns about rails dropping out of the slots.
+Absolutely 100% NO, we send out our rails dry and due to the way we slowly and carefully air dry our premium rails, they shrink approx. 1mm over 1800mm (.0005%) so shrinkage is so minor so as to not figure in any concerns about rails dropping out of the slots.
 When correctly installed with rails housed in the rebates they cannot possibly fall out.
 Air drying gives the most stable rail compared to kilning rails.
 We are not aware of any other fencing supplier who air dries their rails.

 5. Do you need to use concrete around the posts?

 No, we do not recommend the use of concrete around the posts.
 This just adds extra costs to the job.
-We believe that ramming back around the soil and possibly using sand as well, particularly on heavy soils is the best way to keep the post from moving.
+We believe that ramming back around the soil or possibly using sand as your back fill , particularly on heavy soils, is the best way to keep the post from moving.
 The sand filters down after rain and makes the post nice and tight in the hole.

 6. I don’t understand treatment; can I have some more information?